Vihaan-protocol/vihaan-whitepaper/README.md

 #### **4.1 Dynamic Minting Discount for Representatives**

-Instead of being rewarded through protocol inflation, registered Representatives receive a **discount on the Cal-PoW puzzle difficulty**.
-This discount is not fixed; it is dynamically weighted based on a Representative's contribution to network consensus, measured by their total delegated vote weight.
+Instead of being rewarded through protocol inflation, registered Representatives receive a **discount on the Cal-PoW puzzle difficulty**. **This economic incentive is kept separate from the consensus mechanism's logarithmic voting weight.
+The discount is directly proportional to the total linear amount of VHC delegated to the Representative, rewarding them for the trust they have earned from the community.**

 *   **Discount Formula:**
-    `Discount Percentage = (Representative's Delegated Vote / Total Online Voting Weight) * 20%`
+    `Discount Percentage = (Representative's Linear Delegated Vote / Total Linear Delegated Vote Online) * 20%`
 *   **Maximum Discount:** The formula is capped to provide a maximum possible discount of **20%** to a single entity, even if they were to hypothetically control 100% of the vote.

-This model directly rewards Representatives who earn the trust of the community.
-A Representative with a larger delegated vote weight contributes more to network security and thus earns a larger discount, allowing them to mint VHC for a lower electricity cost and creating a profitable incentive to maintain a reliable, high-performance node.
+**This model creates a balanced system.
+The logarithmic voting weight encourages decentralization at the consensus level by diminishing the power of single large entities.
+Simultaneously, the linear discount ensures that the economic incentive to run a node remains strong and directly proportional to the amount of stake entrusted to the Representative.** A Representative with a larger delegated stake earns a larger discount, allowing them to mint VHC for a lower electricity cost and creating a profitable incentive to maintain a reliable, high-performance node.

 ---